 Supplies you'll need:

->

-> Garden crops need much brighter light than houseplants.
+Garden crops need much brighter light than houseplants.
 Most gardeners will need to use artificial light.
 Don't pay extra money for “grow lights” or special “full-spectrum” lights.
-A plug-in shop light florescent fixture with cool white bulbs is perfect.
+A plug-in florescent fixture (often called a "shop light") with cool white bulbs is perfect.
 Cool White is very similar to spring sunlight.
-Incandescent or “warm white” light will often mean slower growth—it is more like sunset or fall light.
+Incandescent or “warm white” light will produce slower growth—it is more like sunset or fall light.

->

-> The light needs to be close to the plants--light loses strength quickly with distance.
+The light needs to be close to the plants--light loses strength quickly with distance.
 Hang your light on adjustable chain or cord so that it can start 4-6” from the soil, and raise it as the plants grow (or start by putting the plants on blocks and lower them.)
 Plants that are tall and thin, with lots of stem between leaves, need more light.
 If a plant gets bleached leaves, the light is too close.
 If they are so stretched out and thin that they flop over, start over.
 They will not survive outdoors.

->

-> A sunny window will work, if all the seedlings can get light—But bear in mind that the light is from the side.
+A sunny window will work, if all the seedlings can get light—But bear in mind that the light is from the side.
 You will have to turn the flat often.
-If the window “almost works” but is not quite enough, consider hanging a light over the plants.
-A compact florescent (larger size) in a cheap “droplight” could be just the boost they need.
+If the window “almost works” but is not quite enough, consider hanging a light over the plants, or to the side away from the window.
+A compact florescent (larger size) in a cheap “drop light” could be just the boost they need.

->

-> What pots to use?
+What pots to use?

 When you first start the seeds, they can be in anything that will hold soil and drain well.
 The top should be wider than the bottom to minimize transplant damage.
 A yogurt container with holes in the bottom would work.
 But beware--if you use something shallow, you will have to transplant promptly into a deeper container before the roots get cramped.
 And if you are not home, or forget to water, a shallow container will dry out very quickly.